beginners-lock/cyphercrescentfrontendeval/README.md

 The chart is implemented using Vue.js, d3, and d3 annotations.
 You will be assigned bonus points if your submission is written in Vue 3 and TypeScript.

-This repo contains a json of the price of Bitcoin from 2017-2018 [prices.json](https://github.com/cyphercrescent/ccl-eval-fetp/blob/main/prices.json) and also data of important events within the price range. [annotations.json](https://github.com/cyphercrescent/ccl-eval-fetp/blob/main/annotations.json)
+This repo contains a json of the price of Bitcoin from 2017-2018 [prices.json](https://github.com/cyphercrescent/ccl-eval-fetp/blob/main/prices.json) and also data of important events within the price range [annotations.json](https://github.com/cyphercrescent/ccl-eval-fetp/blob/main/annotations.json)

 ![image](https://github.com/cyphercrescent/ccl-eval-fetp/assets/45539206/9aba4f37-0939-4c8b-b565-f96dd671b07e)